 (Canon Gervase Markham MBE, 1910-2007)

-Large south facing bedroom containing three single beds, of which two can be bound together to make one superking.
+Large south facing bedroom containing two single beds.
 This room shares the 5th bathroom and the Shower Room.

 Gervase Markham served during the war in North Africa, Sicily and Normandy, and later when Vicar of Morland founded the Morland Choristers’ Camp.